Top 10 Mountain Elopement Locations in Virginia

 Difficulty: Easy to moderate access

-Shenandoah National Park: Skyline Drive’s overlooks offer dramatic vistas and stunning trails.
-Permits required for 16+ guests; October/November weekend ceremonies must end by 10 AM due to leaf season crowds.
+Official park wedding info - Shenandoah National Park: Skyline Drive overlooks, dramatic vistas, and scenic trails.
+Permits required for 16+ guests; weekend ceremonies during peak foliage must end early.

-Blue Ridge Parkway: Endless overlooks and mountain vistas across 200+ miles.
-Raven’s Roost, Thunder Ridge, and other spots offer epic ceremony backdrops with easy parking access.
+Difficulty: Easy to moderate access - Blue Ridge Parkway: Endless overlooks and vistas across 200+ miles.
+Raven’s Roost, Thunder Ridge, and others offer epic ceremony backdrops with easy access.

 Difficulty: Easy access via paved trails

-Cascade Falls (Giles County): Beautiful 4-mile hike leads to a stunning 69-foot waterfall with swimming hole and observation platforms. $3 day-use fee required for Jefferson National Forest access.
+Natural Bridge wedding packages - Cascade Falls (Giles County): Beautiful 4-mile hike leads to a 69-foot waterfall with swimming hole and viewing platforms.

-Difficulty: Moderate 4-mile round trip hike -
+Difficulty: Moderate 4-mile round trip hike - Apple Orchard Falls: Secluded 200-foot waterfall via challenging trail—perfect for privacy and adventure.

-Difficulty: Strenuous 9+ mile hike via multiple trail options
+Difficulty: Strenuous 9+ mile hike

 FAQ